East Harlem: 2010 census

+2020s census

 In the 2020 census report, East Harlem's demographics were separated into north and south parts.
 North East Harlem had between 30,000 and 39,999 Hispanic residents, 20,000 to 29,999 Black residents, 5,000 to 9,999 White residents, and less than 5000 Asian residents.
 Meanwhile, South East Harlem was more racially diverse with 20,000 to 29,999 Hispanic residents, 10,000 to 19,999 Black residents, 10,000 to 19,999 white residents, and 5,000 to 9,999 Asian residents.

 Ethnic groups

 Community District 11 is a mostly low to middle income area.
-It is made up of first and second generation Puerto Ricans, African-Americans, Italian-Americans, Asian-Americans, West Indian Americans (especially Dominican Americans and Cuban Americans), and a growing population of Mexican Americans and Salvadoran Americans and other Central American immigrants.
+It is made up of first and second generation Puerto Ricans, Dominican Americans, Cuban Americans, African Americans, Italian Americans, Asian Americans, Caribbean Americans and a growing population of Mexican Americans and Salvadoran Americans and other Central American immigrants.
 It has one of the highest concentrations of Puerto Ricans in all of New York City.
 As of 2010, the Puerto Rican population was 27.7% in zip code 10029, and 23.4% in 10035.
 10035 also has a large Mexican population, at 10.7%.

 As noted before, the number of Asians in East Harlem more than doubled between 2000 and 2010, largely due to Chinese people moving to East Harlem.
 Increasing rents in Lower Manhattan's Chinatown have driven many into public and subsidized housing developments in the neighborhood.
 Advocates have been calling for Chinese language services to be available in the community centers to accommodate the growing number of Chinese residents in the area.
-In 2000, the Chinese population in the northern portion was less than one percent, but by 2010, it has gone up to being three percent in the area.
+In 2000, the Chinese population in the northern portion was less than one percent, but by 2010, it has gone up to three percent.
 In the southern part, it rose from 4.6% to 8.4%.